cixonline/ameol/README.md

 Documentation
 -------------
 The source code is the only real documentation.
-Feel free to ask questions in the ameol_dev forum though but CIX staff cannot guarantee much beyond basic support.
+Feel free to ask questions in the cix.developer/ameol topic though but CIX staff cannot guarantee much beyond basic support.

 Contributions